Interioamar/Snowflake_DataShare_Snapshot/README.md

 **Objective:**

-Snowflake provide datashare feature which enables the read/view access to the consumer snowflake account when it is shared to another snowflake account within or outside organization.
+Snowflake provide datashare feature which enables the read  access to the objects shared to the consumer snowflake account when it is shared to another snowflake account within or outside organization.

-Consider a scenario where user what to do testing with source objects and target objects where target objects are developed in another account of Snowflake .
+Consider a scenario where user wanted to do testing with source objects and target objects where target objects are developed in another account of Snowflake .
 So user need snapshot (Persistant/Physicallized) data from inbound datashare into new database which is persistant so that